 Usage notes and limitations:

-package the code generated from this block and all the relevant files
+code generated from this block and all the relevant files in a compressed

-in a compressed zip file.
-Using this zip file, you can relocate, unpack,
+zip file.
+Using this zip file, you can relocate, unpack, and rebuild your

-and using this object to set the value of the block parameter.
-For
+using this object to set the value of the block parameter.
+For details, see

-details, see Block Parameter Representation in the Generated Code (Simulink Coder).
+Create Tunable Calibration Parameter in the Generated Code (Simulink Coder).